-How do you respond to a pulse survey?
+How do you respond to employee pulse surveys?

-Here are a few steps to help deal with challenging feedback:
+Here are a few steps to help deal with challenging employee feedback:

 Listen and engage

 If employee engagement has taken a hit, then the first step is to try to rekindle team spirit.
-You do this by listening to people, validating their concerns, and collaborating on plans to move forward.
-Team meetings are more important than ever, as these give colleagues a chance to motivate each other.
+You do this by listening to employees' views, validating their concerns, and collaborating on plans to move forward.
+Team meetings are more important than ever, as these give colleagues a chance to check in and motivate each other.

 Encourage and inform

 Diagnose and resolve

 You may have some structural or technical issues that are causing engagement issues.
-For example, if your team suddenly switched to remote working, they probably faced issues like:
+For example, if your team has switched to remote working, they probably faced issues like:

 - Slow broadband connections